thunderheadone/one-sdk-ios/README.md

 }];
 ```

 *Note:*
-- This will send a POST request to ONE.
+- This will send a POST request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 The response can be passed to the `processResponse` method as a parameter as shown above.
 This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the Interaction.